-Group therapy: Group therapy is at the core of treatment at Wellness Resource Center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
+Group therapy: Group therapy is at the core of rehab at our treatment center, and clients engage in group therapy sessions 5 days per week, with between 3 and 4 different groups meeting each day.
 While individual assessment and treatment are highly valued, we have found that exploring the commonality among clients is a vital avenue for helping them gain insight and make positive, lasting changes in their lives.
 Clients can expect to partake in process groups, experiential groups, psychoeducational groups, age-specific groups, and gender-specific groups.
 The different topics that are covered during these group sessions may include, but are not limited to, the following:

 - Coping skills